thegetty/quire-docs/content/docs-v1/accordions.md

 {% endaccordion %}
 ```

-Note that the parameters are positional (defined by the order they are given), and the "open" parameter need to always be listed third, after the summary text and the id.
+Note that the parameters are positional (defined by the order they are given), and the "open" parameter needs to always be listed third, after the summary text and the custom id.
 If your accordion does not have a custom id, make sure the quotes are still there but leave them empty.

 ```
 {% accordion "## Section One" "" "open" %}